morinlab/lymphopedia/papers/pasqualucciInactivatingMutationsAcetyltransferase2011a.md

 New Tier 1, FL Tier 1, 2
 This study, New Tier 2,
 New Tier 2, FL Tier 2,
-Other studies, FL Tier 1, 64
+All other FL studies, FL Tier 1, 64
-Other studies, FL Tier 2, 50
+All other FL studies, FL Tier 2, 50
 ```